fdeblasio/pokeemerald-expansion/README.md

 - Suicune (not in main game):
     - Hidden Ability: Inner Focus -> Water Absorb
     - Learns Bubble Beam and Scald by level up

+- Larvitar/Pupitar/Tyranitar (not in main game):
+    - Learn Mud-Slap by level up

 - Lugia (postgame):
     - Learns Brave Bird by level up